codingburgas/sprint-math-games-9th-grade-digitronix/README.md

 <img width="850" height="400" alt="digitronix" src="https://github.com/codingburgas/sprint-math-games-9th-grade-digitronix/blob/main/Logos/Digitronix%20Logo.png?raw=true" />

-We made a simple console-based implementation of the classic Minesweeper game built using C++.
+We made a simple implementation of the classic Minesweeper game built using C++ and Raylib.
 The game features random mine placement, cell reveal logic, flagging system, and automatic win/loss detection.
-This project demonstrates core C++ concepts such as arrays, loops, functions, and basic game logic.
+This project demonstrates core C++ concepts such as loops, functions, and basic game logic.
+We used Raylib for our drawing to look like the real game than a console-based program.

 -Tech Stack Used code editor & collaborative service: